The Future of Search is in Providing Knowledge to Searchers through a Knowledge Graph

 How Google May Perform Entity Recognition

 Google now uses information from the knowledge graph to show us knowledge panels in search results that tell us about the people, places, and things they recognize in the queries we perform.
-In addition to crawling webpages and indexing the words on those pages, Google is collecting facts about the people, places, and things it finds on those pages.
+So, in addition to crawling web pages and indexing the words on those pages, Google is collecting facts about the people, places, and things it finds on those pages.
 That is the knowledge graph in action.

 Google has filed a few patents that tell us about the knowledge graph.
-A Google Patent that was just granted in the past week tells us about how Google’s knowledge graph updates itself when it collects information about entities, their properties and attributes and relationships involving them.
+A Google Patent that was just granted in the past week tells us how the Google knowledge graph updates itself when it collects information about entities, their properties and attributes, and relationships involving them.
 This is part of the evolution of SEO that is taking place today – learning how Search Engines are changing from returning search-based results to showing knowledge-based results.
 Here is an example of part of a knowledge graph:

 Knowledge graph portion includes information related to the entity [George Washington], represented by [George Washington] node.
-[George Washington] node is connected to [U.S. President] entity type node by [Is A] edge with the semantic content [Is A], such that the 3-tuple defined by nodes and the edge contains the information “George Washington is a U.S. President.”
-Similarly, “Thomas Jefferson Is A U.S. President” is represented by the tuple of [Thomas Jefferson] node 310, [Is A] edge, and [U.S. President] node.
-Knowledge graph portion includes entity type nodes [Person], and [U.S. President] node.
-The person type is defined in part by the connections from [Person] node.
-For example, the type [Person] is defined as having the property [Date Of Birth] by node and edge, and is defined as having the property [Gender] by node 334 and edge 336.
+[George Washington] node connects to [U.S. President] entity type node by [Is A] edge with the semantic content [Is A], such that the 3-tuple defined by nodes and the edge contains the information “George Washington is a U.S. President.”
+Similarly, “Thomas Jefferson Is A U.S. President” has the tuple of [Thomas Jefferson] node 310, [Is A] edge, and [U.S. President] node.
+Knowledge graph part includes entity type nodes [Person], and [U.S. President] node.
+The person type has connections from the [Person] node.
+For example, the type [Person] has the property [Date Of Birth] by node and edge and has the property [Gender] by node and edge.
 These relationships define in part a schema associated with the entity type [Person].

-Note that SEO is no longer just about how often certain words appear on pages of the Web, what words appear in links to those pages, in page titles, and headings, alt text for images, and how often certain words may be repeated or related words may be used.
-Google is looking at the facts that are mentioned about entities, such as entity types like a “person,” and properties, such as “Date of Birth,” or “Gender.”
+Notice that SEO is no longer just about how often certain words appear on pages of the Web, what words appear in links to those pages, page titles and headings, alt text for images, and how often certain wordget used or related words appear.
+Google is looking at the facts about entities, such as entity types like a “person,” and properties, such as “Date of Birth,” or “Gender.”
 We see the knowledge graph moving into other aspects of search at places like Google Trends and reverse image search, which I wrote about in Image Search and Trends in Google Search Using Freebase Entity Numbers

-I’m writing about this patent because I am participating in a Webinar online about Knowledge Graphs and how those are being used, and updated.
+I’m writing about this patent because I am participating in a Webinar online about the Google Knowledge Graph, and it is being used and updated.
 The Webinar is tomorrow at:

-I’m writing about this Google Patent, because it starts out with the following line which it titles “Background:”
+I’m writing about this Google Knowledge Graph Patent because it starts with the following line, which it titles “Background:”

 This disclosure generally relates to updating information in a database.
-Data has previously been updated by, for example, user input.
+This works with user input.

-This line points to the fact that this approach no longer needs to be updated by users, but instead involves how Google knowledge graphs update themselves.
+This line points out that this approach no longer needs users to enter data into a knowledge base.
+Instead, it involves how Google knowledge graphs may begin to update themselves.

-I attended a Semantic Technology and Business conference a couple of year ago, where the head of Yahoo’s knowledge base presented, and he was asked a number of questions in a question and answer session after he spoke.
-Someone asked him what happens when information from a knowledge graph changes and it involves very sensitive information, and needs to be updated?
+I attended a Semantic Technology and Business conference a couple of years ago, where the head of Yahoo’s knowledge base presented.
+He answered several questions in a question-and-answer session after he spoke.
+For example, someone asked him what happens when information from a knowledge graph changes, and it adds information and needs updating?

-That wasn’t a satisfactory answer because it would have been good to hear that the information from such a source could be easily updated, and it was a little difficult hearing that a search engine would need to be edited like a newspaper would be.
+That wasn’t a satisfactory answer because it would have been good to hear that the information from such a source could be easily updated, and it was a little difficult to hear that a search engine would need to work as a newspaper would.
 This may have been the answer that the people from Yahoo believed was the proper answer, and I’ve been waiting for Google to answer a question like this to see what their answer would be.
 That made seeing a line like this one from this patent interesting:

-In some implementations, a system identifies information that is missing from a collection of data.
-The system generates a question to provide to a question answering service based on the missing information, and uses the response from the question answering service to update the collection of data.
+In some implementations, a system identifies information missing from a collection of data.
+The system generates a question-to-answer service based on the missing information and uses the response from the question answering service to update data collection.

-This would be a knowledge graph update, so that patent provides details using language that reflects that exactly:
+This would be a knowledge graph update so that the patent provides details using language that reflects that exactly: